 In the case of technology failure during the examination, all physically-present members of the committee must concur that the examination was substantially complete in order to move to an outcome vote.
 If any member of the committee dissents, the examination is considered canceled and must be rescheduled.
 If the exam is judged complete, the committee members at remote locations must be contacted to submit their assessment before the exam results are recorded.

 Graduate Studies will manage exceptions to the policy outlined above.
-Requests for exceptions to this policy shall be submitted in writing to the graduate division of the governing school or College for endorsement, then submitted to the Dean of Graduate Studies for consideration.
-When possible, petitions for exception should be submitted to the Dean of Graduate Studies at least one week in advance of the exam.
+Requests for exceptions to this policy shall be submitted in writing to the graduate division of the governing school or College for endorsement, then submitted to the Vice Provost of Graduate Studies for consideration.
+When possible, petitions for exception should be submitted to the Vice Provost of Graduate Studies at least one week in advance of the exam.
 If exceptions are granted, Graduate Studies may request that a member of the departmental leadership (the Chair or Director of Graduate Studies) be present at the examination.

 Office of Graduate Studies

-23 May 2018: Updates defining how mediated attendance may be used were approved by EC at 11 May meeting, SVPAA 17 May -- ARG
+05/23/2018: Updates defining how mediated attendance may be used were approved by EC at 11 May meeting, SVPAA 17 May.